-explanatory legend of the symptoms and a section of case identification.
 The inventory of symptoms is broken down into sections on typologies.
 These are: symptoms of physical abuse, symptoms of neglect in the treatment of the minor, symptoms of emotional abuse and symptoms of sexual abuse.
 It is worth noting that the symptoms are not mutually exclusive.
 It will often be necessary to use one or more indicators of the different sections of symptoms to outline the case.

 The first section to be filled in is in the upper right corner.
 This box must be crossed if this is a clear case of abuse or if there is only a suspicion that abuse exists.
 In the legend a definition can be found of what is suspected.

-The invertory of symptoms serves as a guide to remember the most common symptoms of abuse.
+The inventory of symptoms serves as a guide to remember the most common symptoms of abuse.
 It is possible to choose several indicators for each and every one of the sections.
 The indicators are not mutually exclusive.

 In the first three sections (physical abuse, neglect and emotional abuse), you can choose the degree of severity of the symptoms.
-The severity is indicated by crossing out the "L" if it is light, the "M" if its moderate and the 'G' if severe.
-If there is only suspicion, the perfinent symptoms should be recorded as light.
+The severity is indicated by crossing out the "L" if it is light, the "M" if it is moderate and the 'G' if severe.
+If there is only suspicion, the pertinent symptoms should be recorded as light.